gebhardm/flmdisplay/README.md

 	./flmdata.sh

 As an alternative you may also run it using `node serve_flmdata.js`.
+This applies also for the MySQL alternative; this needs to be started by `node serve_flmdata_mysql.js`.

 After start, the script checks if the corresponding database exists; if not, it creates the corresponding files and tables.
 Now the script discovers the existing Fluksometer MQTT broker(s) and subscribes to the respective sensor topics.